I Ching Questions

 Make the answer usable

-The point is not only whether something looks good or bad.
-A useful reading should help you see timing, risk, responsibility, and the next sensible move.
+The point is bigger than good or bad.
+A reading should show timing, risk, responsibility, and the next move you can stand behind.

 Examples are not templates